 Transfer students seek admission to BJU in the same manner as other students.
 It will be helpful, therefore, for every prospective transfer student to read the general requirements for graduate admission.
-The transfer student himself is responsible to see that official transcripts of all previous college-level work are sent directly from each institution attended to Bob Jones University.
-All such transcripts should be requested at the time the application cannot be processed until all records are in order.
+The transfer student himself is responsible to see that official transcripts of all previous college-level work are sent directly from each institution attended to

+Bob Jones University.
+All such transcripts should be requested at the time the application is mailed to the University since the application cannot be processed until all records are in order.
 Transcripts are not accepted directly from students.